Michael Gove: Secretary of State for Environment, Food and Rural Affairs: 2017–2019

 Gove faced criticism over the appointment of Ben Goldsmith to the role of non-executive director at the Department for Environment, Food and Rural Affairs as Goldsmith had previously donated cash to Gove's Surrey Heath constituency.
 Concerns were also raised about the selection process for the job, which was overseen by Sir Ian Cheshire, the chairman of Goldsmith's investment firm, Menhaden Capital Management.

 An important aspect of Gove's tenure was the introduction of laws concerning animal welfare.
 Maximum sentences for the crime of animal cruelty increased, as did protection for animals used by Government services, such as police dogs and horses.
 One of the "toughest worldwide bans" on ivory trade was also introduced in 2018.

 May offered Gove the post of secretary of state for exiting the European Union after Dominic Raab's resignation over the Brexit withdrawal agreement in November 2018.
-Gove rejected the offer after May told him that there was "no chance" of trying to renegotiate the agreement.
+Gove rejected the offer after May told him that there was no chance of trying to renegotiate the agreement.

-In January 2019, May survived a vote of no confidence in her government, after a "barnstorming" speech from Gove directed towards the Leader of the Labour Party, Jeremy Corbyn.
+In January 2019, May survived a vote of no confidence in her government, after a "barnstorming" speech from Gove in her defence directed towards the Leader of the Labour Party, Jeremy Corbyn.
 The speech, which gained significant media attention, attacked Corbyn for his foreign policy record, with Tom Rogan of the Washington Examiner describing it as "A tour de force.
 It was angry but not fanatical, passionate but not somber, and intellectual but simply put".

 In March 2019, Gove argued that "we didn't vote to leave without a deal.
 That wasn't the message of the campaign I helped lead.
 During that campaign, we said we should do a deal with the EU and be part of the network of free trade deals that covers all Europe, from Iceland to Turkey".
+Gove consistently voted for Theresa May's withdrawal deal, and during the referendum campaign he had written a letter alongside other MPs saying that it was "in everyone's interests to do a free trade deal".

 In April 2019, after having a meeting with Extinction Rebellion, Gove said he agreed with the activists that there needed to be a deeper level of public understanding over climate change, but he declined to declare a climate emergency in the United Kingdom.
 Despite Gove's position, Parliament passed a motion to declare a climate emergency.

-In May 2019, Gove introduced the Wild Animals in Circuses Bill, banning the use of wild animals in travelling circuses in England.
+In May 2019, Gove introduced the Wild Animals in Circuses Bill, which banned the use of wild animals in travelling circuses in England.